 What are hotel bidding sites?

-Hotel bidding sites are online booking platforms that allow travellers to bid on hotel rooms at a lower price than the hotel’s advertised rate – sort of like a hotel metasearch where the guest names their price.
+Hotel bidding sites were online booking platforms that allowed travellers to bid on hotel rooms at a lower price than the hotel’s advertised rate – sort of like a hotel metasearch where the guest names their price.
+While the term “bidding sites” is still commonly used, today’s platforms primarily operate on fixed-price opaque booking models rather than true guest bidding mechanisms.

-The bidding process depends on the platform, but the most common method is for the guest to specify their dates and define their minimum expectations regarding things like beds, amenities and ratings before placing a general bid to multiple hotels in an area.
-Once a bid is made, a hotel is offered the chance to accept it.
+Ten years ago hotel bidding sites were a fast-growing phenomenon.
+Guests would specify their dates and define their minimum expectations regarding things like beds, amenities and ratings, then place a general bid to multiple hotels in an area, who were offered the opportunity to accept or reject.

-Benefits of using the top bidding sites for small hotels
+What are the benefits of using the top bidding sites for small hotels?

 Why would a small, independent hotel use a hotel bidding platform?
 There are a few good reasons.